 Mortgage rates need to drop by mid 2024, so borrowers can refinance at affordable rates.
 Otherwise, homes will go on sale and be foreclosed and that will suppress the housing market.

 Demand for homes is strong, however banks will not be willing to lend under the coming economic conditions.
 It’s very difficult to be positive about the housing market given how much it’s manipulated by various levels of government.
 The key struggle is between the have’s and have not’s.
 And there is more of them pouring across the southern border.

 Deregulating the housing industry and assisting builders and freeing up land from NIMBY control is the right decision, but the Democrats love their crippling regulations and basically are controlled by the land barons.

 What are the Housing Crash Signals to Watch?

-- mortgage rate rises (to 8% possible) and homeowners can’t qualify
+- mortgage rate rises (8% is still possible) and homeowners can’t qualify to buy

 - mortgage refinancing falls (it has dropped already)